FREQUENTLY ASKED QUESTIONS

 Q. Is the Special Reads method evidence-based?

-A. Yes.
-We align ourselves closely with the ideals of knowledge and research amassed by the Down Syndrome Education International of the UK, whom we regard as the gold standard for Down syndrome education here in the United States as well.
+We also align ourselves closely with the ideals of knowledge, practice, and research achieved by Down Syndrome Education International of the UK, arguably regarded as the gold standard for Down syndrome education.
 Their approach is well documented and has a long track record of success; we recommend studying their iiSeries titles on Reading and Writing for Individuals with Down Syndrome for solid supplemental information.

 Q. Why do learners with Down syndrome sometimes stall in the reading process?